 To integrate Duo with your CyberArk Privileged Account Security Solution environment, you will need to install a local Duo proxy service on a machine within your network.
 This Duo proxy server will receive incoming LDAP requests from your CyberArk Privileged Account Security Solution environment, contact your existing local LDAP/AD server to perform primary authentication, and then contact Duo's cloud service for secondary authentication.

-Locate (or set up) a system on which you will install the Duo Authentication Proxy.
+If you will set up a new Duo server, locate (or set up) a system to host the Duo Authentication Proxy installation.
 The proxy supports these operating systems:

 Then you'll need to: